agilecustoms/release/README.md

 ### dev release
-Dev release allows to publish artifacts temporarily for testing purposes:
-- you push your changes to the feature branch, branch name becomes this dev release version, hence `dev-release` do not create git tags
+Dev release allows to publish artifacts temporarily for testing purposes: you push your changes to the feature branch, branch name becomes this dev release version:
-- dev release publishes artifacts in same artifact repositories, but not all artifact types support dev release, see table above

-"dev-release" is cross-cutting feature, so it can be used with any supported artifact type, see s3 example:
+- semver is _not_ generated
+- no git tags created — your branch name is all you need
+- if branch name is `feature/abc` then the version will be `feature-abc`
+- not every artifact type supports dev-release
+- for each artifact type, dev-release might have different meaning, see `dev-release` section for each artifact type

+Example of 'dev-release' usage with AWS S3:
 ```yaml
 steps:
   - name: Release